clarkwinkelmann/catch-the-fish/README.md

 All aspects of the game are controlled via Flarum permissions.

-The extensions comes with a starting pack of (public domain image) fishes that you can include when creating a new round.
+The extension comes with a starting pack of (public domain image) fish that you can include when creating a new round.

 ## Installation